dvidbruhm/pytorch-image-generation/README.md

 # PokeGeneration

-This repository contains pytorch implementation of various generative models to generate images on multiple datasets.
+This repository contains pytorch implementations of various generative models to generate images on multiple datasets.

 list of links to models